 Integrative Mind Body Therapy, LLC

-Lisa Fracica, LCPC, LGPAT, ATR-P
+Lisa Fracica, LCPC, LPC, LGPAT, ATR-P

 Licensed Counselor and Art Therapist

-In-person and Virtual Therapy
+Virtual Therapy Only

 Are you struggling with anxiety, depression, the effects of trauma, relationship challenges, or other issues?
 I provide a safe supportive nonjudgmental space that facilitates healing and growth.